jmdevy/jmdevy.github.io/_drafts/2024-1-7-DeskScreen-Design-I.markdown

 ### **Connecting Multiplexed LEDs to Microcontroller**
 According to the above diagram, 16 rows + 32 columns = 48 GPIO and pg.
 17 table 2-3 of [ESP32-S3 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf){:target="_blank"}{:rel="noopener noreferrer"} shows exactly that many, but we'll likely need some of those for other peripherals.
 To get around the GPIO limit we'll need IO expanders.
 Options are SPI/I2C expanders or shift registers, the former turns out to be more expensive.
 Shift registers are much cheaper and these [TLC59283](https://www.digikey.com/en/products/detail/texas-instruments/TLC59283DBQR/3458112){:target="_blank"}{:rel="noopener noreferrer"} are designed for running LEDs anyway.

-Because of the size of the screen, 3 shift registers will be needed since each has 16 outputs (16-bit registers).
-One will be used to control the rows and two to control the columns.
+Because of the size of the screen and the fact that the shift registers sink current, 2 shift registers will be needed since each has 16 outputs (16-bit registers).
+Two to control the columns and transistors to control the rows.

 ### **Evaluating the TLC59283 Shift Register**